By Marcin Wojtyczka

 With modern forecasting, a true storm will rarely arrive unannounced, but as you venture further offshore the chances of being caught out increase.

 Heavy or bad weather is a situation in which navigation for both the boat and its crew is hard.
-However, there is no strict definition at which conditions a heavy weather occurs.
+However, there is no strict definition of which conditions heavy weather occurs.
 It depends on the wind and wave conditions, sailing area (coast upwind, leeward), type of boat and people on board.
-As an example, a heavy weather for small boat could start already at force 6 or 7, for larger boats this might be 8 or 9.
+As an example, heavy weather for small boats could start already at force 6 or 7, for larger boats this might be 8 or 9.

 How to avoid heavy weather